 Schmidt Artist Lofts, Artist housing complex in West Seventh, St. Paul, US.

-The building opened as Cave Brewery in 1855 and grew into Minnesota's largest brewing operation, with extensive lagering caves beneath the site.
-The conversion into artist housing began in the early 2000s after the brewery had closed its operations.
+The building opened as Cave Brewery in 1855 and grew into the largest brewing operation in Minnesota, built on a network of natural lagering caves beneath the site.
+After the brewery closed for good, the conversion into artist housing took shape in the early 2000s.

 The community of curious travelers